 To conclude this part of the data construction, the same treatment has to be applied to the investment matrices calculated in section 7 above.
 First we have to split basic value, margin and taxation investment matrices into domestic and imported components.
-Thus, the domestic 17/imported basic use shares in each row cell of the investment (GDFCF) column of the IO table, are used to split out the rows in the 118x75 investment matrix net of indirect margin usage.
-This gives a domestic investment matrix net of indirect margin usage, and an import investment matrix net of indirect margin usage.
+Thus, the domestic19/imported basic use shares in each row cell of the investment (GDFCF) column of the IO table, are used to split out the rows in the 118x75 investment matrix net of indirect margin usage.
+This gives a domestic investment matrix net of indirect margin usage.